shenao1995/RadGS_Reg/README.md

 [//]: # (* 2025.10.25: Code, data, and models have been released.
 Welcome to have a try!)

-* Code had been released now. 🥱🥱🥱
+* The code has been released. 🥱🥱🥱

 * 2025.05.13: Our work has been provisional accepted to MICCAI 2025.😆😆😆